JanManuell/Art-Media-Classification---Dataset/README.md

 ## Overview

-The Art Media Dataset - The New Spain (Mexico) ArtMD is a curated collection of historical visual artworks from the New Spain period (16th–18th centuries).
-It is designed to support research in computer vision, transfer learning, domain adaptation, and digital humanities, providing a challenging benchmark for the classification of traditional art media.
+The Art Media Dataset (ArtMD) for our case study.
+The dataset includes five categories of artistic media with a universal scope (different styles, techniques, periods, etc.): Drawing, Painting, Iconography, Printmaking, and Sculpture.
+Each class consists of 850 training images and 180 validation images, sourced from the Art Image dataset.
+The test set was constructed with 180 images per class, sourced from the WikiArt database and digital artworks from the Louvre Museum for painting and the Prado Museum for engraving.
+The images are in RGB format and have a standard size of 224 × 224, as documented in the Keras applications.

+Traducción realizada con la versión gratuita del traductor DeepL.com

 ## Dataset Details